aflashyrhetoric/aflashyrhetoric.github.io/content/posts/persistence.md

 ### June 21th, 2016.

 It'd be nice to have an application to help me manage job applications.
+Like everything in one place, like a mosaic!
+It can be a suite of tools to help you manage your job applications.

 ### June 22nd, 2016

+Mosaic Suite.
+Hm.

-`mkdir mosu.io`
+`mkdir mosu`

 ### July 5th, 2016